 PROPOSED ZONING: The applicant is requesting a special use permit for a retention pond in the HomeTown Canal District.

 SURROUNDING ZONING | LAND USE:

-PLAT STATUS: The property is currently unplatted.
-A final plat of HomeTown Canal District Phase 5A is scheduled for the March 6, 2017, City Council meeting agenda.
+PLAT STATUS: The property is currently unplatted, however a final plat of HomeTown Canal District Phase 5A was approved at the March 6, 2017, City Council meeting.